 Each year the RCGP adopts three 'clinical priorities' in order to raise the profile and awareness of a particular condition among the GP population.
 Autism spectrum disorder was selected for the three year period beginning April 2014.
 Each priority is led by a Clinical Champion.
-The role of the Clinical Champion is to work in partnership with key decision-makers and opinion-formers in each clinical area on projects that seek to improve both the care provided and patient outcomes.
-The Clinical Champion for Autism is Dr Carole Buckley, a GP with a clinical practice in Bristol and mother of a son on the autism spectrum.
-Dr Buckley, together with a wide range of partners including people on the autism spectrum, parents and carers, professionals in the field, and the national charities Research Autism and the National Autistic Society, will lead on the delivery of a programme of activity that achieve the aims of the priority.
+The role of the Clinical Champion was to work in partnership with key decision-makers and opinion-formers in each clinical area on projects that seek to improve both the care provided and patient outcomes.
+The Clinical Champion for Autism was Dr Carole Buckley, a GP with a clinical practice in Bristol and mother of a son on the autism spectrum.
+Dr Buckley, together with a wide range of partners including people on the autism spectrum, parents and carers, professionals in the field, and the national charities Research Autism and the National Autistic Society, led on the delivery of a programme of activity that achieve the aims of the priority.

-These programmes are designed to influence and inform not only GPs, but also other frontline staff in GP practices, and professionals in primary care services including nurses, dentists and those who plan and commission services.
+These programmes were designed to influence and inform not only GPs, but also other frontline staff in GP practices, and professionals in primary care services including nurses, dentists and those who plan and commission services.

 Programme of Activities